 The information in this guide relates to the school year beginning September 2024.
-It provides information for pupils transferring to secondary school at the end of Year 6.
-It should be read together with the 'Kingston's infant, junior, primary and secondary schools brochure' available on the Kingston Council website which provides information about the state-funded schools in Kingston.
+It provides information for pupils entering Reception into a primary or infant school, and pupils transferring to a junior school at the end of Year 2.
+It should be read together with the 'Kingston's infant, junior, primary and secondary schools' brochure available on the Kingston Council website which provides information about the state-funded schools in the Kingston borough.